-Bio 105T Biology and Contemporary Social Issues 4 Bio 121BTx Human Anatomy and Physiology and Lab 3 Bio 110Tx Survey of Life Science 3 Bio 141N Global Ecological Issues 3
+Bio 105T Issues in Genetic Engineering 4

+Bio 121BTx Human Anatomy and Physiology and Lab 3
-At least one course in this area must contain a lab.
-Courses must be from at least two disciplines.

-Chem 123T Chemistry for Consumers 3

-Chem 150 Foundations of Chemistry 4

-Geol 107Nx Earth Systems Science 4

-Geol 113Tx Physical Geology 4

 Geol 150N Geology of the Southwest 3

 Geol 401 Natural Resources & the Environment 3

 PhySc 105T The Physical Sciences 3

 PhySc 106Tx The Physical Sciences with lab 4

-PhySc115Nx Environmental Physical Science 3

-PhySc 205T Introductory Astronomy 4
+PhySc 205T Introductory Astronomy 3

 PhySc 206Tx Introductory Astronomy with lab 4

 LANGUAGE ARTS

-Required

 Ed 317W Professional Writing and Editing for Educators 3

 Ed 327 Children's Literature 3

-Ed 335 Linguistics for Teachers 3
+Ed 335 Linguistics for Educators 3

 Elective Courses in Language Arts

-Engl 174R African American Literature 4

-Engl 221R Classical Literature 4

-Engl 240R Survey of American Literature 4

-Engl 265S Semantics 2
+Engl 265S Semantics 2-4

+Engl 366 Teaching Writing 4

 Engl 378 Young Adult Literature 4

-Engl 366 Teaching Writing 4

 Engl 280R Literature of the Southwest 4

-Soc 376 Language and Social Behavior 4

-Thea 323 Children's Theater 4

-Psyc 372 Language, Mind and Brain 4

 SOCIAL STUDIES

-Required

 Psych 254 Life Span Human Development 4

-Note: Students pursuing a teaching license in Early Childhood will not take Psyc 254 but will take Ed 353 OR Psyc 3 3 54.
+Note: Students pursuing a teaching license in Early Childhood will not take Psyc 254 but will take Ed 353 OR Psyc 354.

 Elective courses in Social Studies

 Econ 170S Current Economic Issues 4

-Ed 331 SW Minority Child in the Classroom 3

 Geog 271R World and Regional Geography 4

-Hist 181N US/Southwest History 3

 Hist 280 Survey of U.S. History 1600-1865 3

 Hist 281R Survey of U.S. History 1865 - Present 3

-Hist 320 Western/Southwest American History 3

 Hist 324 Colorado History 3

 PS 110S U.S. National Government 3

-Soc 275S Families, Marriages and other Sex Role Systems 4

-Soc 279R Ethnicity, Gender and Class in the SW 4
+Soc 376 Language and Social Behavior 4

-Soc 375 Sociology of Education 4

 SW 323 SW Indian History 3

-Auxiliary Requirements:

 GS 496 Interdisciplinary Senior Seminar 2

-Free Electives (variable)

 NOTES:

-1. Courses from a content area may also count for Thematic Study I credit.

-2. Those students electing to also work toward a teaching license will complete the required teacher education electives. n courses as
+- 1. Courses from a content area may also count for Thematic Study I credit. - 2.
+Those students electing to also work toward a teaching license will complete the required teacher education courses as electives.

-TOTAL HOURS FOR THE INTERDISICIPLINARY STUDIES MAJOR 120
+TOTAL REQUIREMENTS FOR THE INTERDISICIPLINARY STUDIES MAJOR 120

-International Studies

-International Studies Program Coordinator
+International Studies Program

-Professor Jan E. Sallinger-McBride
+Coordinator - Professor Jan E. Sallinger-McBride

 The intent of this curricular program is to offer the student an interdisciplinary introduction to the multifaceted nature of international and inter-state relations.
 Students wishing to complete this major must follow the format for a student-constructed major.
 The student-constructed major form may be obtained from the Advising Center, Miller Student Center 140.
 Shown below is a suggested model program, but it can be modified to meet individual needs.
 The core courses in the student-constructed international studies major are appropriate courses in history, political science, and anthropology of a given region or several geographical regions.
 In addition, courses proposed for the major should reflect sufficient exposure to contemporary cultures and societies from the viewpoints of language, business, economics, and sociology.
 Typically, the student is expected to either stipulate a geographical region of concentration having a coherence in terms of specific course selection from those disciplines that offer courses relevant to the geographical orientation (for example a European concentration will have appropriate courses from history, modern language, political science, etc.), or design a broader, non-region specific, worldview emphasis.
 Successful completion of a well-designed international studies major will give the student a broader, more analytical understanding of the international community in terms of bilateral and multilateral relations that affect the decisions of the individual and their governments.